Eggeling-Lab-Microscope-Software/TRAIT2D/README.md

 * Update the environment with: `conda env update -f environment.yml`

 ## Usage
+### Detection and Tracking
 * Activate the environment with: `conda activate iscat`
 * Go to the source directory
 * Run the GUI with: `python gui_iscat.py`
 * After the analysis, to close the environment use the command `conda deactivate`

+### iScat Movie simulation
+* Activate the environment with: `conda activate iscat`
+* Go to the source directory
+* Run the simulation
+`python simulate_iscat_movie.py /path/to/track.csv /path/to/output.tif --psf /path/to/psf.tif --gaussian_noise --poisson_noise`
+  * `tracks.csv` is a file containing the tracks to reconstruct
+  * The optional `psf.tif` file is a 3D PSF stack were the middle slice is in focus.
+  * The PSF can be generated with the ImageJ pluging [DeconvolutionLab2](http://bigwww.epfl.ch/deconvolution/deconvolutionlab2/)
+  * Other simulation options can be listed with: `python simulate_iscat_movie.py --help`